Requirements for studying in Germany

 For more information on Scientific Instrumentation, please click here.

 If you do not meet the general or language requirements mentioned above, you may be granted conditional admission.

 - Even if you do not have a direct university entrance qualification ("Hochschulzugangsberechtigung") for studying in Germany, you may have access to a preparatory course at a study college in Germany.
 Successful completion of the study college ("Feststellungsprüfung") gives you subject-restricted access to German universities.

 - If you do not have the required language certificate at the time of application, but meet the general requirements ("Hochschulzugangsberechtigung"), you may receive conditional admission to the language preparation course from the EAH Jena.
-When applying, only a German language certificate corresponding to level B1 (intermediate level) is required.

 In the Studienkolleg, international applicants are prepared for studying at a German university in various courses.
 This only applies to applicants whose previous educational qualification has not been recognised as a university entrance qualification in Germany.
 Classes at the Studienkolleg are held in German.
 In order to be admitted to a Studienkolleg, you must take an entrance test.
 However, you may only take the entrance test if you have already received a conditional admission to study from a German university.
 There are both state and private Studienkollegs.
 At state-run Studienkollegs you do not pay tuition fees.
 However, there is a lot of competition for places and you need a very good result in the entrance test to get a place.
 In private Studienkollegs, on the other hand, you pay fees.
 However, there is less competition for places than at state-run Studienkollegs.
 There is a private Studienkolleg near the Ernst-Abbe-Hochschule Jena.
 There is also a state Studienkolleg in the further vicinity.